 Teacher in pre-university education

 It is also possible to obtain the education Master's in Science Education and Communication at the Eindhoven School of Education (ESoE) simultaneously with this Master's program.
-With the education Master's under your belt, you are qualified to teach mathematics in pre-university education.
+With the education Master's, you are qualified to teach mathematics in pre-university education.